andregibbs/kings-cross/hoiREADME.md

 ### GroupLand ID
 Component ID: **group-land-id**

-Will render the same templates as regular group-land, but items can be populated using an array of page IDs
+Will render the same templates as regular group-land, but items can be populated using an array of page IDs.
+This component can hold more than 4 items and will generate multiple GroupLand components automatically.

 ```javaScript
 {